 First Year Residential Experience is an outstanding program where freshman students live in Oak, Pine, and Tamarack on a floor with only other first year students.
 Participants make new friends and share similar experiences and together explore BSU and help one another make the transition to college life.

 The FYRE Nursing Learning Community houses new female students interested in the BSU Nursing Program.
 These students share a living/learning experience designed to foster academic and social success.
 Caring and well-trained staff provide educational and social programming and activities designed with the needs of nursing students in mind.
 Faculty from the nursing program will be actively involved with these students both in and out of the classroom.

 If the beauty and the opportunities of the Northwoods is what drew you to BSU, this is the floor for you!

 The Open Borders Learning Community comprises approximately 46 students who live on the same floor with students from around the world.
 OBLC residents stay in double rooms and are matched with a roommate from a different culture (most often American students paired with international students).
-OBLC is located in Tamarack.
+OBLC is located in Birch.
 Freshmen living on the OBLC floor must participate in FYRE activities and must register for a FYRE section of the FYE course.

 The Honors Program and Residential Life are partners in the Honors Scholar's residence on Tamarack 11th and 12th floor.
 This living options is available to approximately 40 residents that are enrolled or interested in the Honors Program.
-For more information, contact the Honors Program at 218-755-3984 or email@example.com.
-Freshmen living on the Honors Residenital Experience floors will be invited to participate in FYRE activities and must register for an Honors section of an FYE course.
+For more information, contact the Honors Program at 218-755-3984 or firstname.lastname@example.org.
+Freshmen living on the Honors Residential Experience floors will be invited to participate in FYRE activities and must register for an Honors section of an FYE course.

 Single Gender Floors: